tolls-3/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+A relational database is a type of database, which stores it data in tables while SQL is a standard lanaguage for querying and managing data and databases.
 - [ ] Why do tables need a `primary key`?
+Primary keys help to uniquely identify the rows in a database.
 - [ ] What is the name given to a table column that references the primary key on another table.
+Foreign key.
 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+We need to have an intermediary table which will have foreign keys pointing to the primary keys on the respective tables.
 ## Minimum Viable Product

 Take the steps necessary to complete the project from scratch.
 Start by initializing your project with a `package.json` and go from there.